-he castle grounds snarled with a wave of magically ceiling, which was full of block.
-The only ound dotifing from Hagrid's hut were the disdainful shrieks of his own furniture.
-Magici it was something that Harry Potter thought was very good.
+he castle grounds snarled with a wave of magically magnified wind.
+The sky outside was a great black celling, which was full of blood.
+The only sound drifting from Hagrid's hut were the disdainful shrieks of his own furniture.
+Magic: it was something that Harry Potter thought was very good.